antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 1. In Mathematica notebook (or VS Code file) invoke Shortcuts

-1. Using Siri’s speech-to-text functionality enter text
+2. Using Siri’s speech-to-text functionality enter text

-1. Shortcuts invokes CWS
+3. Shortcuts invokes CWS

-1. The result is returned in JSON form to Shortcuts
+4. The result is returned in JSON form to Shortcuts

-1. Shortcuts examines the CWS result
+5. Shortcuts examines the CWS result

-1. If the parsing is successful
+6. If the parsing is successful

     1. Shortcuts issues a notification

-    1. Makes the corresponding code is available in the clipboard
+    2. Makes the corresponding code is available in the clipboard

-1. If the parsing is not successful
+7. If the parsing is not successful

     1. Shortcuts issues a notification

-    1. Shows the full JSON output from CWS
+    2. Shows the full JSON output from CWS

 (The video recording
 ["Doing it like a Cro (Raku data wrangling Shortcuts demo)"](https://www.youtube.com/watch?v=wS1lqMDdeIY),